-Every spring, you probably remember your child mentioning a few long days of testing that they’ve experienced that week at school.
-This testing typically occurs for three days during the first week of April and is administered to all 1st thru 12th graders enrolled at Firm Foundation Christian School (FFCS).
+You probably remember your child mentioning a few long days of testing that they’ve experienced in April.
+This testing typically occurs for three days and is administered to all 1st thru 12th graders enrolled at Firm Foundation Christian School (FFCS).
 We have always participated in standardized testing at FFCS, but began administering the TerraNova test in 2012.

 You recently received your child’s scores for the TerraNova tests they took last April.
 We wanted to follow up to ensure you understood:

 The way that the test is scored

 TerraNova is an achievement test, not a proficiency test such as the state administers.
 Proficiency tests are those in which students have been taught all the content and are now being tested on whether or not they “got” it.
 Achievement tests include content students may not have been specifically taught, but that they could be expected to have mastered according to their cognitive ability.